Saint Hill Green

 Saint Hill Green is a small village near East Grinstead, West Sussex, England.
+Its name is first attested in 1568 as Saynt Hill, which may mean "singed or burned hill".

 It is notable for two country houses in the vicinity: Standen, designed by the architect Philip Webb in the Arts and Crafts style and now a National Trust property, and the 1792-built Saint Hill Manor, which had several notable owners before having been purchased by L. Ron Hubbard and becoming one of the international centres for the Church of Scientology, which he founded.